Catizard/lr2oraja-endlessdream/README.md

 # LR2oraja \~Endless Dream\~ OSX Fix

+> [!warning]
+> This branch has been outdated and will be deleted in the near future, please see [here](https://github.com/seraxis/lr2oraja-endlessdream/pull/47) instead

 This fix patch is for mac user who suffering from launching game itself and incorrect sound play issue.

 ## Building from source